How To Access Tax Returns

 Understanding The Tax Report

-According to the tax years and accounting basis selected, your tax report and tax returns will be presented as below.
+According to the tax years and accounting basis selected, your tax report and tax returns will be presented below.

-In the report, all your total expenses (Rent, Insurance, Maintenance, Legal Fees and Loans) will be deducted from the total income to calculate whether you have maintaned a profit or a loss before tax is applied.
+In the report, all your total expenses (Rent, Insurance, Maintenance, Legal Fees and Loans) will be deducted from the total income to calculate whether you have maintained a profit or a loss before tax is applied.

 It's important to note that these tax return calculations are entirely dependant upon the data entered and it's accuracy.
 It's critical that you check the results yourself (use the per-item quick expansions to see the data behind each total).
 If at all unsure we always recommend that you seek professional advice.

-Learn more about PaTMa's property management features.
+Learn more about PaTMa Property Manager's features.